Teyras/MT/text/chapters/420_scaling_analysis.md

 It is evident that low level metrics such as CPU utilization or network traffic do not reflect the actual worker utilization in a programming assignment evaluation system.
-The queue length, which is a more promising indicator, cannot be inferred by the autoscaler itself from these low level metrics, and if we are to use it, we will have to implement support for reporting it to the autoscaler from the broker.
+The queue length, which is a more promising indicator, cannot be inferred by the auto-scaler itself from these low level metrics, and if we are to use it, we will have to implement support for reporting it to the auto-scaler from the broker.

 Using arbitrary routing headers to select a machine for a job is likely to prove difficult to combine with on-demand scaling.
 Maintaining several scalable groups